Jikrebello/NEON_BEASTS/README.md

 ---

-## ⚡ The Three-Way Engine (why every episode works)

-All three factions chase the same fuel: **Hype / Engagement Energy** 🔥

-* **LGC** needs it to survive the quarter and earn back independence.
-* **Aegis** converts it into valuation and control.
-* **Caldera** generates it through spectacle, believing attention = dominance.

-The joke is that the volcano villains aren’t the true danger.
-The quarterly review is.

----

 ## 📺 What an episode looks like (10–12 episode cadence)

 1. LGC clocks in for a humiliating assignment (low-tier incident, low budget).